0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 You cannot expect God to change the laws of nature.
 If we want to limit the effects of climate change, we need to act.
 We were given the means to detect it before it's too late, we should act on it.
-While I have very controversial views on gene testing and gene manipulation, to me, inaction and expecting God fix climate change for us is complacent and what I call not respecting creation at all.
+While I have very controversial views on gene testing and gene manipulation, to me, inaction and just expecting God fix climate change for us is complacent and what I call not respecting creation at all.

+There's people that say religion itself is evil, and as a Christian person, I cannot distance myself from those that I don't see as true Christians.
+Science should replace all religion in the world.
+I disagree.
+In the same way people misinterpreted religious dogmas, science is commonly misinterpreted or even wilfully altered to suit one's perception.
+As scientists, such people shouldn't be trusted, and they are commonly not seen as part of the scientific community.
+Why shouldn't it be different for faiths, that are commonly lumped together as Christianity?
+Or even faiths in general?
+For science, the core question is *“How much data didn't confirm your thesis?”*.
+For Christianity, the core question is *“How do I act according to the principle of loving one's neighbour?”*.

 ## Young People and Faith